 To find out more about job accommodations and employment of people with limitations, contact the Job Accommodation Network at 1-800-526-7234 or visit their website, http://askjan.org/.
 They can talk with you about the requirements of the ADA or the Rehabilitation Act, whichever applies to your case.

 Even though the public’s understanding of cancer is getting better, sometimes prejudices and fears are still found in the workplace.
 Even after your cancer treatment has ended, you may face work and workplace discrimination issues.
+Tell your Human Resources Department about any workplace discrimination issues you might be facing.
 If your workplace has a union, its officials can be good sources of information about illnesses and the workplace.

-Keep notes and records of your contacts with office personnel, including the names of the people with whom you spoke about your illness, the date and place you spoke, and the information you received.
+Keep notes of your contacts with office personnel, including the names of the people you spoke with, the date and place you spoke, and the information you received.
 It’s also a good idea to keep copies of your job performance evaluations and any other written information about your work.
 These can be very helpful if problems come up later.

 If you think you have been discriminated against at work on the basis of disability, you can file a complaint with the United States Equal Employment Opportunity Commission (EEOC).
 You must do this within 180 days of the time you think the discrimination occurred (although some states or local laws allow you to take up to 300 days).

-If you would like to read more about asking for help as you go back to work, get our document Americans With Disabilities Act: Information for People Facing Cancer by calling our toll-free number, or read it on our website.
-If you need extra time off as you go back to work, you may also want to ask for our document Family and Medical Leave Act (FMLA).
-These documents explain more about federal laws that can help many people with medical problems.
+If you would like to read more about asking for help as you go back to work, see the Americans With Disabilities Act.
+If you need extra time off as you go back to work, you may also want to read the Family and Medical Leave Act (FMLA).
+This information explains more about federal laws that can help many people with medical problems.

 If you collected Social Security disability benefits during cancer treatment and recovery, you might want to try Social Security’s Ticket to Work Program.
 This free program offers support as you try to go back to work, and allows you to continue to receive disability benefits for a trial period while working.
-You can learn more online at http://choosework.net/about/index.html, or call 1-866-968-7842.
+You can also call them at 1-866-968-7842.

 Along with the federal laws, some states also have laws about employing people with various illnesses, including cancer.
 These state laws may help you in other ways.
 You can find out more from your state’s Department of Labor.
-Contact information is in the blue pages of your local phone book, or visit the US Department of Labor website at www.dol.gov/whd/contacts/state_of.htm to find your state.
+Visit the US Department of Labor website at to find your state.

 Along with the American Cancer Society, other sources of information and support include: